brunorijsman/dske-python/docs/protocol-guide.md

 ### Responder encryptor gets key

-Once the responder encryptor (Porter) has received the key ID from the initiator encryptor (Patrick), he retrieves the key value from the responder client (Conny) by invoking the `Get key with key IDs` API as defined in section 5.4 of [ETSI GS QKD 014 V1.1.1 (2019-02)](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/014/01.01.01_60/gs_qkd014v010101p.pdf).
+Once the responder encryptor (Sofia) has received the key ID from the initiator encryptor (Sam), he retrieves the key value from the responder client (Conny) by invoking the `Get key with key IDs` API as defined in section 5.4 of [ETSI GS QKD 014 V1.1.1 (2019-02)](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/014/01.01.01_60/gs_qkd014v010101p.pdf).